urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-Returns a _real_ value representing the elapsed CPU time in seconds.
+**cpu_time**(3) returns a _real_ value representing the elapsed CPU time in seconds.
 This is useful for testing segments of code to determine execution time.

 The exact definition of time is left imprecise because of the variability in what different processors are able to provide.